freeCodeCamp/guide/src/pages/c/appendix.md

 Because C is such a low-level language, there are a lot of terms that come up that aren't found in a lot of other languages.
 Here's an appendix to making understanding them easier.

 ## Compilation
-Compilation is the process of taking human-readable code and turning it into machine-readable code.
+The compilation is the process of taking the human-readable code and turning it into machine-readable code.
 This process is performed by a compiler.

 ## Compiler
 A compiler is a program that compiles code, meaning it changes it from something machine-readable into something human-readable.